Last Updated: May 19, 2026

 | Species | S. jurupari (Heckel, 1840) |

 The demon eartheater was originally described by Johann Jakob Heckel in 1840 as Geophagus jurupari.
-It was later transferred to the genus Satanoperca, which was revalidated by Kullander in 1986.
-The genus name comes from the Greek words for “Satan” and “perch,” while the species name jurupari derives from a Tupi word meaning “demon.”
-Despite the sinister naming, the fish is among the most docile cichlids in the trade.
+It was later transferred to the genus Satanoperca, revalidated by Kullander in 1986.
+The genus name translates from Greek as “Satan’s perch,” while the species name jurupari comes from a Tupi word for a forest demon.
+The dramatic naming has nothing to do with temperament.

-It’s worth noting that fish sold as S. jurupari in the trade are often actually S. leucosticta or other members of the jurupari species group.
-The genus currently contains about 10 recognized species with several more awaiting formal description.
-Care requirements are similar across the group, but exact identification matters for breeding purposes.
+One important note: fish sold as S. jurupari in the trade are frequently S. leucosticta or other members of the jurupari species group.
+The genus currently contains about 10 recognized species, with several more awaiting formal description.
+Care requirements are similar across the group, but if species accuracy matters to you for breeding, purchase from a reputable source that can confirm the identification.

 Origin & Natural Habitat

-The demon eartheater has a wide distribution across the Amazon River basin, from Peru through Brazil and into the Guianas.
+The demon eartheater has a wide distribution across the Amazon River basin, ranging from Peru through Brazil and into the Guianas.
 It’s found in slow-moving rivers, tributaries, floodplain lakes, and backwaters with sandy or muddy substrates.
-These habitats are typically warm, soft, and slightly acidic, with slow currents and abundant organic material on the bottom.
+These habitats are warm, soft, and slightly acidic, with gentle currents and abundant organic material on the bottom.
+Tannins from decaying plant matter color the water brown, lowering pH further and filtering light.

 Appearance & Identification

 The demon eartheater has an elongated, laterally compressed body with a large, somewhat pointed head.
-The base color is greenish-yellow to yellow-brown, and each scale features an iridescent yellow to gold spot that gives the fish a sparkly, textured look.
-On the head, these spots often develop a turquoise or blue-green iridescence that becomes more pronounced under good conditions.
+The base color is greenish-yellow to yellow-brown, and each scale carries an iridescent yellow to gold spot that gives the fish a textured, glittering look under good lighting.
+On the head, these spots often develop a turquoise or blue-green iridescence that becomes more pronounced in prime condition.

-Faint, broad vertical bars may be visible on the body, especially when the fish is stressed or displaying.
-A dark spot at the base of the caudal fin is present in most specimens.
-The fins are largely transparent to slightly yellowish, and mature fish may develop subtle extensions on the dorsal and pelvic fins.
-This isn’t a fish that screams for attention with bold colors, but the delicate iridescence and subtle patterning are genuinely beautiful once you take the time to appreciate them.
+Faint vertical bars are visible on the body, especially when the fish is stressed or displaying.
+A dark spot at the base of the caudal fin is present on most specimens.
+Fins are largely transparent to slightly yellowish, and mature fish may develop subtle extensions on the dorsal and pelvic fins.
+This isn’t a fish that screams for attention, but the delicate iridescence and patterning reward close observation.

 Male vs. Female

-Sexing demon eartheaters is notoriously difficult outside of breeding.
-There are no reliable external differences between the sexes in non-breeding condition, which is why most keepers start with a group and let pairs form naturally.
+Sexing demon eartheaters outside of breeding is notoriously difficult.
+There are no reliable external differences between the sexes when they’re not spawning, which is why most keepers start with a group of juveniles and let pairs form naturally.

 | Feature | Male | Female |